OA is caused by the wearing down of cartilage between bones. The damage worsens over time. For some people, the cartilage may completely wear away.

-OA is most common in larger joints that support weight such as the spine, hips, and knees.
+OA is most common in larger joints that support weight, such as the spine, hips, and knees.
 It is also common in active joints like the hand and feet.
-Common symptoms include:
+Common problems are:

 - Mild to severe pain in a joint, especially after overuse or long periods of rest

 - Stiffness that gets better with activity

 - Creaking or grating sounds in the joint

 - Swelling, stiffness, and problems moving the joint, especially in the morning

 OA cannot be cured.
 The goal of treatment is to:

 - Ease joint pain and swelling